This growing collection of artefacts is a personal response connecting to people, places and experiences.

 Eureka closed after a year, and I moved to the Dominican Convent in Kabwe.
 Here I was taught about death, sinners going to hell or suffering centuries in purgatory.
 I wasn’t a Catholic, so I was doomed as a sinner unless I converted.
 I sensed my parents wouldn’t agree, and I was afraid to ask them.
 Therefore, my family was doomed to go to hell.
 All my friends were going for Holy Communion, little brides of Christ with their triangular white lace mantillas.
 I went to mass daily, prayed and was scared.
 I left in 1970.

 ‘So, this is school?’ is a reflection on this inhuman and brutal time.
 How could adults teach young children this savage dogma?
 It kept us all behaving.
-And if that didn’t control us, the cane would.
+And if that didn’t control us, a beating would.
 I’m hoping it’s creation will set me on the way to expelling this negativity once and for all.

 please keep scrolling to see more images